Be sure your plan meets today’s goals and is flexible for future change.

 What is still important aside from estate tax concerns?

-The importance of estate tax planning and the opportunities presented by the new tax law should not be ignored.
+The importance of estate tax planning and the opportunities presented by the today’s tax law should not be ignored.
 However, in addition to estate tax planning, there are several other considerations that should always play a role in a strong estate plan.

 Asset protection should always be a concern, regardless of your relative level of wealth or potential estate tax liability.
 Asset protection trusts with Delaware situs continue to afford the highest levels of protection and flexibility.
 The new federal tax law does not change this.